justinmk/nvim-repl/README.rst

    " Add Python syntax highlighting let g:repl['python'] = {'syntax': 'python'}

-You can also use function references of lambdas as option values if the function reference does not take any arguments.
+You can also use function references or lambdas as option values if the function reference does not take any arguments.

 .. code-block:: vim

-   " Add Python syntax highlighting let g:repl['python'] = {'syntax': {-> 'python'}}
+   " Add Python syntax highlighting as a lambda let g:repl['python'] = {'syntax': {-> 'python'}}

-After Nvim has loaded you can the dictionary entries.
+After Nvim has loaded you can change the dictionary entries.
 If you wanted to turn syntax highlighting back off after starting up Nvim you would execute

 .. code-block:: vim